KenBigelow/UBC-Summer-School-2024/docs/source/ApptainerSummerSchool_Part2.rst

 Ideally when constructing your container the type of MPI software in the container should be similar or identical to the one used on the HPC system for best performance.
 In many cases it is worthwhile to reach out to the system administration team of the HPC system or review their documentation on how best to use containers with MPI on their system.

-Our demonstration cluster has a basic MPI framework installed so we will not be able to test a container with MPI capabilities but we will cover some of the usage basics.
+Our demonstration cluster has a basic MPI framework installed so we will build a simple Hello World style container.
+Below is an example call to a container:

 .. code-block:: bash